Mirage Rush

 Contributions

-In this Project I was responsible for the Scoreboard for keeping track of who was the fastest and Menu UI.
-We Used Perforce as source control, Miro for prototyping, Jira for project Management.
+In this project I was responsible for the scoreboard for keeping track of who was the fastest and menu UI.
+We used Perforce as source control, Miro for prototyping and Jira for project management.

 Scoreboard